-What Is a Board Certified Lawyer (& Why Does It Matter)?Posted on: May 5, 2021
+What Is a Board Certified Lawyer & Why Does It Matter?Posted on: October 13, 2022

 Learn what makes a board certified lawyer and why it should matter to you.

 If you’ve seen a commercial for a lawyer recently, you’ve undoubtedly heard all about that attorney’s success rate, education, and anything else that makes them qualified to represent you.